CPSC 110 Info

 - Please see the Wait List Policy.
 Course instructors and staff in the Computer Science Department do not have the ability to register students in courses that are full or restricted.
 Please do not contact instructors, Course Coordinators, or CS Advising to ask about your wait list position or bypassing the wait list.

-I'm registered in a lecture and lab section, but I want to switch into a different lecture or lab section that is full.
+- I'm registered in a lecture section, but all the lab sections that fit my course schedule are full.
 What should I do?

 - Please monitor the SSC website closely to see if space opens up in a lab section that fits your course schedule.
 Spots will open up as many students change their course schedule leading up to and during the first few weeks of the term.
 Students who are unable to register in a lab section that fits their course schedule can attend any lab section that fits their course schedule until they are able to register in a lab section or until the add/drop deadline, whichever comes sooner.
 If all of the lab sections that fit your course schedule are still full 2 business days before the add/drop deadline, please email email@example.com with at least 3 lab sections that fit your course schedule, in order of preference.
 The department will ensure that you end up in a lab section that fits your course schedule before the add/drop deadline, however we cannot guarantee that it will be your most preferred lab section.